 1. Trips to Fairfax County outside the Beltway, Montgomery County, or Prince George's County.

-2. You can use a combination of $4, $5 and $0.50 STAR Coupons to pay for these trips.
+2. You can use a combination of the $4 and $5.50 STAR Coupons to pay for these trips.
 See below for more information.

 All trips must begin or end in Arlington.

 STAR zone map (PDF, Adobe Reader required)

 Have your MetroAccess photo ID and exact fare in cash or STAR fare coupons ready.
 Pay the driver before the trip departs.
 Drivers are not required to carry change or make change.

 You may pay your fare with STAR coupons that are sold at the Commuter Stores.
 Coupons are worth $4.00 or $5.50 and sold in booklets of 10.
 The corners of the coupons are all different to help distinguish between them.
 The $4 coupons have diagonally-clipped corners and $5.50 coupons have a hole punch.
 Call 703-228-RIDE (7433) for information about purchasing or go to www.CommuterDirect.com.
 With a SmartBenefits Personal Account at Commuter Direct, you can convert your SmartBenefits to STAR Coupons and receive them through CommuterDirect.com’s Mail Order Service.
 The return envelope will have an embossed seal with a raised Star, for easy identification.